Economically High-Order Unstructured-Grid Methods: Clarification and Efficient FSR Schemes: Forms of Conservation Law and Discretizations

 \section{Forms of Conservation Law and Discretizations}

 There exist various approaches to discretizing the conservation law (\ref{general_cl}).
-Every approach relies on a specific alternative form of the conservation law (\ref{general_cl}).
+Each approach relies on a specific form, integral or other alternative forms, of the conservation law (\ref{general_cl}).
 However, a discretization constructed for a certain form may turn out to be more accurate for another form.
 To avoid confusion and clarify the approaches, we will provide brief discussions for some popular forms and their discretizations on unstructured grids.
 As mentioned earlier, we only discuss methods that can be written in the flux-balance form (\ref{intro:flux_balance_form}).